codercms/laravel-pg-conn-pool/README.md

     'driver' => 'pgsql_pool',
     // how much connections is needed
     'poolSize' => 4,
+    // should the connection cache a PDO prepared statements?
+When true it gains more performance 'cachePdoStatements' => false,

     // default postgres driver config directives below 'url' => env('DATABASE_URL'),